 When creating the example above, we only kept the words which occurred in the tweets most frequently.
 Any words which appeared less than 100 times were removed from the analysis before creating the tree.
 By including words which are less frequent we can identify small groups of tweets that really tickled the twitterverse.
 Here is the tree that is produced when we keep most words in:

-In this tree, all of the branches which contain the most significant splits of tweets are very narrow.
+In this tree, all of the branches that contain the most significant splits of tweets are very narrow.
 They identify low-frequency, high-impact themes.
-At the top of the tree, we find that the branch containing tweets which refer to Hillary Clinton (a branch which was contained in the first tree) is now further split by the word spending.
-Those tweets which talk about Hillary's campaign spending have average favorite count which is more than three times the sample average.
+At the top of the tree, we find that the branch containing tweets that refer to Hillary Clinton (a branch that was contained in the first tree) is now further split by the word spending.
+Those tweets that talk about Hillary's campaign spending have an average favorite count, which is more than three times the sample average.
 Observing the detail for this node (by hovering) we find that a single, high-impact tweet has dragged up the whole group.

 Understanding the context